nielsoffice/WP_WooHooksFunctions/README.md

   if( $a == $b ) { return true; }
 }

-// do_action | This is where we can pass the argument that we set from our custom hooks /* Set a filter using apply_filter then use add_action to filter the data and use do_action
+// do_action | This is where we can pass the argument that we set from our hooks
-   Once the call_back_function has an argument before we pass it to the action means do_action comes into play once call back function from action('apply_filter_name','call_back_function') having parameter or argument */

 do_action( 'custom_name_of_hook', 3, 4 );
 // Result: false